-We have 4 staff on role, currently all white British, three female and one male.
-We have people from ethnic minorities in attendance for most our sessions.
+We have 5 staff on role, currently all white British cis-gender women.
+We have people from ethnic minorities in attendance at most our sessions.

 We provide a variety of different services to the public (Home Education; Stay and Play; Holiday Clubs; Family fun Days; Training Days and Birthday Parties.)
 Thus we have the potential to reach and influence a wide range of people.